 Photographer Peter Adams started the Faces of Open Source project in 2014 at his studio in Silicon Valley.
 Since then, he has photographed dozens of notable and unsung heroes of the open source revolution.
 The result has been a collection of engaging, yet intimate, black and white portraits that will hopefully move viewers to discover more.

-If you like the work and want to see more of it, please consider sponsoring an exhibit.
+If you like the work and want to see more of it, please consider purchasing a NFT.

 Behind each portrait is an entire production.
 Many of the shoots involve renting photo studios and equipment in order to keep the look of the images consistent.
 Each portrait is carefully processed, edited and test printed as part of the finishing process.
-Sponsors help offset these costs which add up quickly with over a dozen photo shoots each year.
-Learn more…
+Purchasing a NFT of one or more of the portraits helps us fund this work and keep the project going.

 Share the project on Social Media.